bookwyrm-social/bookwyrm/README.md

  - Granular privacy controls
     - Local-only, followers-only, and public posting
     - Option for users to manually approve followers
-    - Allow blocking and flagging for moderaton
+    - Allow blocking and flagging for moderation
     - Control over which instances you want to federate with

 But this isn't a set in stone, unchangeable list, so if you have ideas about how this could be tweaked, changed, or improved, please open an issue and start a conversation about it.